abdrahmansoltan/Learning-Notes/Interviews/3-Interview-Questions.md

   - **JavaScript** is a programming language that implements the ECMAScript specification.
 It is widely used for web development and provides features for creating interactive web applications.
   - **ECMAScript** is a standardized specification that defines the core features and syntax of the JavaScript language.
 It serves as a blueprint for JavaScript implementations, ensuring consistency across different environments.

+- **What is js backwordCOMPATIBILITY?**

+  - JavaScript backward compatibility refers to the ability of newer versions of JavaScript to run code written in older versions without breaking functionality.
+This ensures that existing code continues to work as expected when new features or changes are introduced in the language.

 - **What is it meant by "JavaScript is a prototype-based language"?**

   - In JavaScript, objects can inherit properties and methods from other objects through a mechanism called prototypal inheritance.
 This means that every object has a prototype, which is another object from which it can inherit properties and methods.